RQConf_PartnerLoginUrl RQConf_CheckUrl

 Forms to enclose with Schedule H

 • Enclose form TP-752.0.14-V, Certificate Respecting an Impairment, certifying that the person needs assistance in carrying out a basic activity of daily living.
 If you have already filed the certificate, do not submit it again.
-If the care receiver's health has improved since the last time you filed a document certifying his or her impairment, you must inform us.
+If the care receiver's health has improved since the last time you filed a document certifying their impairment, you must inform us.

 • If you are claiming the credit for a person with whom you have no family relationship, also enclose form TP-1029.AN.A-V, Certificate of Ongoing Assistance, confirming that you have been designated to provide ongoing assistance to a person who has no family relationship with you so that the person can carry out a basic activity of daily living.
 Note that this certificate must be renewed every three years.
 You do not need to file it again if we have a valid one on file.